sd2beatles/Big-Data-with-Scala-and-Spark/Scala&Spark/Section3.TheMostObscure.md

 ### 1. Objective

 In this seciton,we still use the same dataset from the previous section,but are to find out the list of heros who are deemed to be the most obscure.
-The word "obscure" can be interepreted in diffrent ways and narrowing it to our case only, it means anyone with the only one conneciton.
+The word "obscure" can be interepreted in diffrent ways and narrowing it to our case only, it means anyone with only one conneciton.

 ### 2. Strategy